Download the recording below

 Environmental sustainability in the food industry: Making the transition globally

 Global systems such as climate, biodiversity, land cover and the nutrient cycle are at risk.
 Agriculture and food production are a cornerstone of these systems, therefore environmental sustainability is of key relevance for players in the value chain – from farming to consumption.
-Join us on June 20 where we will explore our planetary boundaries and how the agri-food sector can lead in the green transition, taking into account how policy is able to drive sustainable development.
-Discussions will entail…
+Download the webinar recording below and explore our planetary boundaries and how the agri-food sector can lead in the green transition, taking into account how policy is able to drive sustainable development.
+Discussions entail…

 - What are planetary boundaries and how does agriculture and food production link to it?